neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/13-deployment.md

 ::: warning

-Deployment has not been thoroughly tested for N3 yet and may not work at this point in time.
+Deployment has not been thoroughly tested for N3 yet.

 :::